FredericAmeye/ipcc-browser/pdf/chapTS.md

 likely range) expressed relative to the estimated 1850–1900 Earth energy imbalance. (high confidence) {7.2.2, Box 7.2, 7.3.5}

-The assessed greenhouse gas ERF over the 1750–2019 period (TS.2.2) has increased by 0.59 W m−2 over AR5 estimates for 1750–2011.
-This increase includes +0.34 W m-2 from increases in atmospheric concentrations of well-mixed greenhouse gases (including halogenated species) since 2011, +0.15 W m-2 from upwards revisions of their radiative efficiencies and +0.10 W m-2 from re-evaluation of the ozone and stratospheric water vapour ERF. {7.3.2, 7.3.4, 7.3.5}
+The assessed greenhouse gas ERF over the 1750–2019 period (TS.2.2) has increased by 0.59 W⋅m<sup>−2</sup> over AR5 estimates for 1750–2011.
+This increase includes +0.34 W⋅m<sup>−2</sup> from increases in atmospheric concentrations of well-mixed greenhouse gases (including halogenated species) since 2011, +0.15 W⋅m<sup>−2</sup> from upwards revisions of their radiative efficiencies and +0.10 W⋅m<sup>−2</sup> from re-evaluation of the ozone and stratospheric water vapour ERF. {7.3.2, 7.3.4, 7.3.5}

-For CO2, CH4, N2O, and chlorofluorocarbons, there is now evidence to quantify the effect on ERF of tropospheric adjustments.
-The assessed ERF for a doubling of CO2 compared to 1750 levels (3.9 ± 0.5 Wm‑2) is larger than in AR5.
-For CO2, the adjustments include the physiological effects on vegetation.
+For CO₂, CH₄, N₂O, and chlorofluorocarbons, there is now evidence to quantify the effect on ERF of tropospheric adjustments.
+The assessed ERF for a doubling of CO₂ compared to 1750 levels (3.9 ± 0.5 Wm‑2) is larger than in AR5.
+For CO₂, the adjustments include the physiological effects on vegetation.
 The reactive well-mixed greenhouse gases (methane, nitrous oxide, and halocarbons) cause additional chemical adjustments to the atmosphere through changes in ozone and aerosols (Figure TS.15a).
 The ERF due to methane emissions is 1.21 [0.90 to 1.51] W m–2, of which 0.33 [0.25 to 0.41] W m–2 is attributed to chemical